 This revelation was transformational for me, as I could finally accept myself as I am, with my differences.
 I embraced instead of fought against my eccentricities.
 The Maudsley gave me a chance to live freely and honestly, and I've never looked back.

 I chose to do the abseil because Maudsley saved me from suicide, and once you've looked death in the face and survived, you can do anything!
 It was a way of showing the world that, even though people may have mental illness and Asperger's, they are no less capable than anyone else.

 I loved the thrill and adrenaline, but mostly the warm, fuzzy feeling inside that I helped the NHS and other SLaM patients like myself.

 I have raised over £200 and would like the money to go to wherever in the service it is needed most.
 I found art and music projects most helpful while I was an inpatient, so maybe something like that.'

-You can also sign up for next year's abseil by emailing firstname.lastname@example.org.]]>
+You can sign up for this year's abseil and fundraise for SLaM!